-SAY: We finished our fourth lesson, Accommodating Students with Food Allergies.
-We have covered ways to manage food allergies in schools through:
+SAY: We finished our fourth lesson, Accommodating Children with Food Allergies.
+We have covered ways to manage food allergies in child nutrition programs through:

-- Describing methods for accommodating and supporting students with food allergies - Determining strategies to manage food prepared and served outside of the cafeteria
+- Describing methods for accommodating and supporting children with food allergies. - Determining strategies to manage food prepared and served outside of the child nutrition program.